gotbletu/wikimd/xbox-softmod.md

   - Sega Master System: Dega X
     - Dega X is an Sega Master System / GameGear Emulator for the Original Xbox
   - Killer Instinct XXX
     - KIxxx (Killer Instinct XXX) is an ultra 64 (yes the arcade one) emulator for original Xbox, it only emulates Killer Instinct 1 and Killer Instinct 2.
 It is based on U64x from Lantus which is based on U64PC.
-This is the recommended and more popular emulator to play Killer Instinct 1 & 2 on the original Xbox.-
+This is the recommended and more popular emulator to play Killer Instinct 1 & 2 on the original Xbox.
-  -
-    -
-  -
-    -

 ### xbox filename length limit
 - 42 characters including extension